digao-dalpiaz/DzHTMLText/README.md

 `AutoHeight: Boolean` = Auto set height of control when Text property changed

 `AutoWidth: Boolean` = Auto set width of control when Text property changed.
-If you are using AutoWidth, the text never wraps to a new line unless a line break is specifyed at text.
+If you are using AutoWidth, the text never wraps to a new line unless a line break is specifyed at text or there is a value specifyed in MaxWidth property.

 `AutoOpenLink: Boolean` = Open links automatically on click over, without set event OnLinkClick.
 This property calls ShellExecute method.